kiancchen/Vending-Machine/Sprint1Report.md

 ## Demo

+`blan` is an owner.
+Its password is `123`.
+Feel free to use this account to test functionalities.

 ### Sign In or Sign Up

 At first the window will display the current user is `anonymous` by default.